FlutterFlow/flutterflow-documentation/docs/docs/Introduction/intro.md

 ### Desktop recommendations:
 - **macOS**: While FlutterFlow should work on 10.13 or higher, we recommend using 13 or higher
 - **Windows**: While FlutterFlow should work on 7 or higher, we recommend using 10 or higher
-- **Windows**: While FlutterFlow should work on 7 or higher, we recommend using 10 or higher

 For details on target platform system requirements, please see the [Flutter documentation](https://docs.flutter.dev/reference/supported-platforms).